BillLudwig/Zettelkasten/pages/SEO%2FTopical Authority.md

 		- Headings that focus on similar ideas should be grouped together.
 		- Any heading that should include another entity should also be linked to it.
 		- Every heading’s content should have the right format with lists, tables, descriptive definitions…
+	- ### Connect Related Entities for a Topic within a Context
+	- ### Generate Questions and Answers for Possible Search Intents -